jnozzi/cocoadev.com/markdown/NSAppleEventDescriptor.md

 var a : array[1..20] of integer;

 Because people normally count from 1, Pascal programmers normally based their arrays from 1.
-And that Pascal heritage is indeed why the General/AppleScript descriptorAtIndex is 1-based.
+And that Pascal heritage is indeed why the AppleScript descriptorAtIndex is 1-based.

 For strings, the definition like: